Making the UK greener, one house at a time

 As we've seen, keeping data centres cool is a significant sustainability challenge, but new methods are being developed to help counter this issue.
 Here are some of the ways the data centre industry is finding eco-friendly solutions:

-1. Water reduction
+1. Water Reduction

 The issue of water waste can be tackled in several ways.
 By using more efficient cooling systems, water use may be cut down.
 An alternative is using recycled or reclaimed water instead of freshly sourced.
 This can make a real difference, as it eliminates the need to take water from habitats or sources that most need it.